AshleyThew/mongodb-loader/README.md

-# Minecraft SpigotMC Plugin
+# MongoDB Loader

-This plugin connects to MongoDB using the latest `mongodb-driver-sync` library.
+This plugin allows connecting with MongoDB using the latest `mongodb-driver-sync` library.

 ## Adding as a Dependency to Your Plugin